Monday, April 14, 2014

 Busy with Books

-The book fair at Bajo Higher Secondary school’s ground commenced from 10th April and ended on 14th April, There were about 35 bookstalls.
-The book fair was organized by the KMT printer and publishing house.
-The fair was organized for schools of Western Bhutan, for Dzongkhags like Thimphu, Punakha, Paro, Chukha, Samtse, Sarpang, Zhemgang, Wangdi Phodrang and others.
-Hundreds of schools’ principals, teachers, and library assistants came to purchase books for their schools’ libraries.
+The book fair at Bajo Higher Secondary School's ground commenced on 10th April and ended on 14th April.
+There were about 35 bookstalls.
+The fair was organized by the KMT Printer and Publishing House for schools in western Bhutan, covering dzongkhags such as Thimphu, Punakha, Paro, Chukha, Samtse, Sarpang, Zhemgang, Wangdue Phodrang, and others.
+Hundreds of school principals, teachers, and library assistants came to purchase books for their school libraries.

-There were many contemporary books which looked beautiful outerly.
-The books also come in the form of illustrations, graphic designs, comics, etc. Almost all classic books are abridged, shorten, and summarized.
-I love the various spices of books; there were books about professional developments, like Robin Sharma, skills development, literature, sportsbooks, science and technology, sex books, etc.
+There were many contemporary books that looked beautiful on the outside.
+The books also came in various formats, including illustrations, graphic designs, comics, and more.
+Almost all classic books were abridged, shortened, or summarized.
+I loved the variety of books available.
+There were books on professional development (like those by Robin Sharma), skills development, literature, sports, science and technology, sex education, and so on.

-There were books from Bhutan.
-Many books authored by Bhutanese sold like hotcakes, though it was pricey.
-There was one Bhutanese author, who advertised his thin book to the customers.
-He looked so cheap; he begged anyone to buy his books.
-And this is the problem in Bhutan, after working hard, after lots of complicated processes of publication, his/her work is wasted; wasted utterly that an author becomes poorer, peevish, meaningless, and becomes insignificant.
+There were also books from Bhutan.
+Many books authored by Bhutanese sold like hotcakes, even though they were pricey.
+However, there was one Bhutanese author who stood advertising his thin book to customers.
+He looked so desperate; he begged anyone to buy his books.
+This highlights a problem in Bhutan: after working hard and going through the complicated publication process, an author's work is wasted—utterly wasted—leaving the author poorer, peevish, meaningless, and insignificant.
 Our readers must support these authors.

 Our school buys books every year.
-This year too, the school bought books worth about two lakhs and fourteen thousand.
-Our school library was in charge and I went to purchase books.
-We bought books from eight bookstalls.
-We equally divided our budget to them.
-I feel this book fair is a good chance to make money from book enterprises and book shops.
+This year too, the school bought books worth about two lakh and fourteen thousand rupees.
+Our school library was in charge, and I went to purchase the books.
+We bought from eight bookstalls, dividing our budget equally among them.
+I feel this book fair is a good opportunity for book enterprises and shops to make money.

 The book fair is conducted every year.
-It is usually organized in Mongar for Eastern Dzongkhags and Bajo for Western Dzongkhags.
-Many people were talking about the change of place and the frequent need for this type of book fair.
-It is true that to promote reading habits, to promote knowledge, and make knowledge-based society; there is a need of promoting frequently in different places.
+It is usually organized in Mongar for the eastern dzongkhags and in Bajo for the western dzongkhags.
+Many people were talking about changing the venue and the frequent need for such book fairs.
+It is true that to promote reading habits, to spread knowledge, and to build a knowledge-based society, there is a need to promote these fairs frequently and in different places.

 1 comment: